Frequently asked questions.

-When you make a booking you will be able to select one of three pick up points: Southbank A, which is right near the Wheel of Brisbane; New Farm River Hub, which is adjacent to the Powerhouse in New Farm Park, or Northshore Hamilton, which is out front of Northshore Harbour Café.
+When you make a booking you will be able to select one of three pick up points: City Botanic Gardens River Hub, adjacent to Stamford Plaza Hotel; New Farm River Hub, which is adjacent to the Powerhouse in New Farm Park, or Northshore Hamilton, which is out front of Northshore Harbour Café.

 Is there parking available?

 If you are driving to meet the boat, we recommend coming to Northshore Harbour, which is easily accessible from north or south of the Brisbane River and just off the Gateway Motorway.
 There is also plenty of free parking at Northshore.
 The New Farm River Hub also has some free parking inside the New Farm Park Ring Road.